 Likewise, using monochromatic fabric selections aids in emphasizing and deemphasizing aspects of your quilt pattern while maintaining cohesion and consistency.
 For instance, black, white and gray bring a modern vibe to your quilt pattern and pair effortlessly with almost any color palette you wish to use.

 Solid colors also come to the rescue when you're using larger prints in bolder or saturated hues.
 By using sashing or binding in solid colors to neutralize other elements in your quilt patterns, you improve the contrast and help wilder patterns pop by breaking them up just enough to shift focus to the overall quilt design.

 In addition to color, a fabric’s pattern can affect how the fabric fits into a quilt.
 For instance, a different colorway of fabric can provide contrast, cohesion, and consistency if applied correctly.
 With that in mind, mixing basic colors and patterns proves a tried-and-true method for keeping your quilt interesting and helping you create a well-balanced design.

 Also, it's important to understand the quilting fabric scale.
 Basically, fabric scale refers to the subjective "size" of the pattern.
-For instance, this fabric has large-scale prints, while this fabric has a small print scale.
+For instance, some fabric has large-scale prints, while other fabrics have a small print scale.
 If your quilt pattern uses a lot of small pieces, a larger print doesn't work at all since it doesn't show up, no matter how much fussy cutting you do.

 This quilt features a lot of different patterns and pattern scales.
 Because the quilt features so many similar colors, it's imperative the patterns have high contrast.